Bicycle Mechanic / Bike Builder

 - Include a couple paragraphs stating how you have been a part of BBP or your familiarization with the organization, as well as why you feel you would be a good candidate for the BBP staff.

-* Technicians are at the shop 7 days a week, so please include on your cover letter what days you are available to work.
+Mechanics are at the shop 7 days a week, so please include what days you are available to work.